Master's Programme in Philosophy

 Semester 4

-• Master thesis work, 22.5 credits: completion of master's thesis and defence in a master's seminar
+• Master thesis work, 22.5 credits: completion of Master's thesis and defence in a Master's seminar

-Courses are typically worth 7.5 credits and run for five weeks.
-Teaching takes the form of seminars, lectures, and independent work guided by study questions.
-The most common forms of examination are written assignments and take-home exams.
+Teaching takes the form of lectures, seminars, and independent work guided by study questions.
+The most common forms of assessment are written assignments and take-home exams.

 The language of instruction is English.